As nightclubs reopen, Marco Witt praises the possibilities that they bring.

 The current club landscape’s maxed-out bombast is an insult to dance music’s potent and politically significant past.
 At the unlicensed parties of the 1980s, the mood was one of idealism and irreverence.
 They were an alternative to the barrenness of the period’s ubiquitous synthpop and an attempt to recreate on a grand scale the escapist wonderland of Ibiza.
 But they were also reactions to Thatcherism, an antidote to her hatchet-faced authoritarianism.

-Now it’s a challenge to nose out a place that stays open past 4am.
+Now it’s a challenge to nose out a place that stays open past 4 am.
 If you do, it’s in some crepuscular neighbourhood barely served by public transport.
 This is especially true in London, where clubs once played a crucial role in revitalising clapped-out neighbourhoods such as Hoxton and Dalston, but are now the victims of the very regeneration they launched.
-What we’re left with is ill-boding WhatsApps: ‘Get off the tube at Canning Town and it’s a 20-minute walk’.
+What we’re left with is ill-boding WhatsApps: ‘Get off the tube at Canning Town and it’s a twenty-minute walk’

 The pandemic has asphyxiated an already whimpering scene.
+Social distancing, masks and curfews thwart any hope of an authentic club experience.
 And the government has done little to help the sector, which it regards as a nuisance rather than a cultural asset.
 Most politicians, especially fusty Tories, associate clubs with illegal drugs and consequently see them as hotbeds of sedition, though publicly they’re more likely to stereotype them as causes of noise, pollution and assault.

 In lockdown it’s been no bother to score chemsex, if that’s your private Idaho, and not so very much harder to locate the odd squalid house party or monsters’ balls in gunky basements.
 But other options?
 Okay, DJs play sets on Twitch, yet they’re vulnerable to being zapped over copyright issues, and despite the nice sound quality a Twitch session is a far cry from the no-nonsense sizzle of a packed main room.

-Until recently the outlook for clubs reopening appeared bleak.
-It seemed likely that social distancing, masks and curfews would thwart any hope of an authentic dancefloor experience.
-But even without the threat of temperature checks and vaccine passports, a certain wariness is inevitable.
+When clubs reopen, as they will do any day now, the appetite for sizzle will be fierce.
+But the reality will surely have to be tame.
+Forget floor-fillers – think temperature checks and bouncers intruding to ensure dancers are sufficiently spread out.
 In any case, while venues such as Fabric and Tottenham’s The Cause will be up and running, others have gone for ever: though the most famous casualty is the none too lovable Café de Paris, there are plenty more whose disappearance will be lamented.

 The shrinkage of clubland is a catastrophe.
 For in what other secular space can you collide happily with so many irradiated souls?
 There’s a lot of empurpled wank about clubbing as a religious event – the DJ is a priest, a big tune is an epiphany, an E is a communion wafer, your whole week leads up to the holy rituals of the Sabbath.
 Yet there’s also, undeniably, a sense that raving, like religion, affords access to something both precious and secret.
 It’s just that the magic of dance music is Rapture without Doctrine.